HSLdevcom/digitransit-tools/gtfsdb2pg/README.md

 # Run
 Start a container running in localhost:5432.
 Replace MY-GTFS-ZIP-URL with your GTFS data.

-`docker run -it -p 5432:5432 --name gtfsdb2pg -e MY-GTFS-ZIP-URL gtfsdb2pg`
+`docker run -it -p 5432:5432 --name gtfsdb2pg -e GTFS=MY-GTFS-ZIP-URL gtfsdb2pg`

 Access the data in localhost:5432 with you're favorite DB tool.
 Or you can view it with `psql`:

-`docker exec -it gtfsdb2pg pqsql postgres postgres`
+`docker exec -it gtfsdb2pg psql postgres postgres`

 # Example query